Joe vs. Carole

-Joe vs. Carole is an American drama limited series created by Etan Frankel.
+Joe vs. Carole is an American drama television limited series created by Etan Frankel.
 It stars John Cameron Mitchell, Kate McKinnon, Kyle MacLachlan, Dean Winters, Brian Van Holt, William Fichtner, Nat Wolff, Sam Keeley, Lex Mayson, Joel Marsh Garland, Marlo Kelly, Kenneth Radley and Aliandra Calabrese.
 The series began streaming on Peacock on March 3, 2022.

 The series is based on the second season of Wondery's Over My Dead Body podcast, entitled Joe Exotic: Tiger King (before being retitled to Joe vs. Carole), which follows the criminal case of Joe Exotic, a zookeeper who has been convicted of murder-for-hire.
 The series received mixed to negative reviews upon release.